On extended perfect codes: Introduction

-A code $C$ in a simple graph $G$ is called a $1$-perfect code (perfect $1$-error-correction code), if the vertex set of $G$ is partitioned into balls of radius $1$ centered in the code vertices.
+A code $C$ in a simple graph $G$ is called a $r$-perfect code (perfect $r$-error-correction code), if the vertex set of $G$ is partitioned into balls of radius $r$ centered in the code vertices.
 It is known \cite{MWS} that if $q=p^m$ is a prime power, then there is a $1$-perfect code in $H(n, q)$ if and only if $n=\frac{q^t-1}{q-1}$ for some integer $t\geq 1$.
 In the case when $q$ is not a prime power, the problem of existence of $1$-perfect codes is far from being solved.
 Golomb and Posner proved \cite{GolombPosner64} nonexistence of $1$-perfect codes in $H(7,6)$ based on the nonexistence of a pair of orthogonal latin squares of order $6$.
 Later Heden and Roos found \cite{HedRoos:2011} a necessary condition on existence of $1$-perfect codes, which in particular implies the non-existence of $1$-perfect codes in $H(19, 6)$.
+Golay \cite{Golay:49} also found two sporadic perfect codes with parameters $n=23$, $q=2$, $r=3$, and $n=11$, $q=3$ and $r=2$.
+For arbitrary $q$, it is known \cite{21e3ccf16d844538bb4cfae128246b7e, Best83, Hong1984OnTN} there are no nontrivial $r$-perfect codes in $H(n,q)$ for $q\geq 3$ and $r\geq 3$.
+In this work we are mainly interested in the case $r=2$.
+Reuvers showed \cite{21e3ccf16d844538bb4cfae128246b7e} the non-existence of such codes for $q=6,15,21,22,26,30,35$, van Lint – for $q=10$ \cite{fc0961db19134eafb1bcbee8327dbde8}, and Bassalygo et al. \cite{BasZinLeo75} when $q=2^r3^s$.

 Another interesting class of codes in $H(n,q)$ is a class of so called extended $1$-perfect codes.
 A code $C$ in $H(n,q)$ is an extended $1$-perfect code if a puncturing (also known as a projection) of any coordinate position gives a $1$-perfect code in $H(n-1,q)$.
 It is known that such codes exist in $H(2^m, 2)$ and in $H(2^m + 2, 2^m)$ for any positive integer m (see \cite{MWS,BRZ:CR}).
 Formally, a one vertex in $H(2,q)$ is also a $1$-perfect code (we will call it trivial).
 Ball proved \cite{Ball:2012:1} that there are no linear extended $1$-prefect codes in $H(q + 2, q)$, when $q$ is odd prime.
 It is also known \cite{KKO:smallMDS} that there are no extended $1$-perfect codes in $H(7, 5)$ and $H(9, 7)$.
 Recently, Bespalov \cite{BESPALOV2022105607} proved nonexistence of extended $1$-perfect codes for $q=3$, $4$, $n>q+2$.